fperez/fernandoperez.org/code/indefero_dreamhost.md

 > the basic Dreamhost plan does not allow me to run daemons.
 However,
 > git-daemon is only needed if you want to provide anonymous access to
 > your repositories.
 This is not my case (I use github.com for all my
-> public code), so I didn\'t look further into this topic.
+> public code), so I didn't look further into this topic.